avaeste/rbiotools/README.md

   - `RBiotools_0.5.6.tar.gz`
   Click the file, then **Raw**, and save it in your working directory.

-setwd("C:/Users/guild/Downloads") # where you 0.5.6 file is / your working dir
+setwd("C:/Users/guild/Downloads") # where your 0.5.6 file is / your working dir

 install.packages("RBiotools_0.5.6.tar.gz", repos = NULL, type = "source" , quiet = TRUE, verbose = FALSE)